-Although not strictly speaking a bicycle, the Celerifere was an early precursor to them.
-It was supposedly developed by Comte Mede de Sivrac in 1790 in France - but it may have been a hoax.
+Although not strictly speaking a bicycle, the Celerifere could be considered an early precursor.
+It was supposedly developed by Comte Mede de Sivrac in 1790 in France - but its existence may also have been a hoax.

 Most bicycle historians tend to err on the side of caution and believe it never actually existed.
 The general consensus seems to be that it was made up during the 19th Century by a French bicycle historian Louis Baudry de Saunier.

-It was said to have lacked any steering, had no pedals but did ostensibly resemble the technology that would later become known as the bicycle.
+It was said to have lacked any steering, and had no pedals, but did ostensibly resemble the technology that would later become known as the bicycle.

 6. Mt.
 Tambora lays waste to horses and livestock

-This cataclysmic event pumped so much ejecta into the Earth's atmosphere that global temperatures plummeted leading to famine and starvation of horses and livestock around the northern hemisphere.
+This cataclysmic event pumped so much ejecta into the Earth's atmosphere that global temperatures fell, leading to crop failures, famine, and the starvation of horses and livestock around the northern hemisphere the following year.